mmeil3/FireClimateSpatialAnalysis/README.md

 *Figure 11: British Columbia Inverse Distance Weighting Interpolation Surface of Temperature

 ### Regression
+#### Least Squares Regression
 ![Map](BCRegression.png)
 *Figure 12: British Columbia Map of Residuals from Least Squares Regression Analysis
+#### Geographically Weighted Regression
 ![Map](LocalR2.png)
-*Figure 14: Map of Local R2 with Banwidth of 50 km for British Columbia
+*Figure 13: Map of Local R2 with Banwidth of 50 km for British Columbia
 ![Map](GWR.png)
-*Figure 15: Map of Geographically Weighted Regression Coefficients with 50km Bandwith in British Columbia
+*Figure 14: Map of Geographically Weighted Regression Coefficients with 50km Bandwith in British Columbia

-Can say what they tables have, but don’t describe them specifically, everything needs a caption Like when its broken up the same as the methods-people reading it know what to expect Little text, good figures and tables-there to help you use less text

 ## Discussion

+Describe results
+Overall, the results from this study show…..(ex, rainfall is poor predictor of variability of wildfire)
+-	Rest of what your writing backs up that statement Overrall summary

+## Results
+### Point Pattern Analysis
 The NNDMean and NNDRandom  values from this test indicate that wildfire events in British Columbia are spatially clustered.
 This result shows strong evidence of significant clustering as indicated by the z-score of -65.2628 (see Figure 7).
 The quadrat analysis results indicate that wildfires have a clustered spatial distribution, with strong evidence that the clustering is statistically significant as indicated by the chi square value of 12866.
 6506, which produces a p-value \< 0.0001 (see Figure 8).
 Please see the K-Function results for wildfire events in 2021 (Figure 9).
 They appear to be significantly spatially clustered at distances greater than 10,000 metres.

 Describe results
 Overall, the results from this study show…..(ex, rainfall is poor predictor of variability of wildfire)